 Severn Valley Railway waves goodbye to Sir Keith Park

-It is the end of the line for an historic train after the Severn Valley Railway waved goodbye to one of its most-loved locomotives.
+It is the end of the line for an historic locomotive after the Severn Valley Railway waved goodbye to one of its most-loved locomotives.

 No.34053 Sir Keith Park joined the railway’s fleet in 2012 after an overhaul – steaming for the first time in preservation on the railway’s tracks.

-But after seven “memorable” years, some minor repairs and one final clean, the locomotive, which was affectionately known as Skip, has finished its journeys on the historic railway.
+But after five “memorable” years, some minor repairs and one final clean, the locomotive, which was affectionately known as Skip, has finished its journeys on the historic railway.

-It left the railway on Wednesday this week on the back of a locomotive before its move to a new home on the Swanage Railway in Dorset.
+It left the railway on Wednesday this week on the back of a low-loader before its move to a new home on the Swanage Railway in Dorset.

 Steam enthusiasts have seen Sir Keith Park on a number of occasions including the Steam and Morgan Car Challenge in October 2012, and at inauguration ceremony of the loco in August 2013, which involved memorable flypast from a Spitfire and Hurricane at Bridgnorth.
 Stan Jones, of the SVR said: “34053 Sir Keith Park has been a core part of our running home fleet at the Severn Valley Railway, operating passenger services regularly throughout the season and hauling our festive season services too.